elk-audio/elk-docs/index.rst

 documented here in that order.

-You will be able to run the software component natively on a Debian Linux, on a Virtual Vachine, as well as on the Elk development board.
+You will be able to run the software component natively on a Debian Linux, on a Virtual Machine, as well as on the Elk development board.
 Mostly you interact with all three in a very similar way, but when there are differences we will explicitly point them out.